Brampton Transit: Connections

-Steeles Avenue is a major Brampton thoroughfare.
-Route 11 Steeles formerly ran from west of Brampton Gateway at Hurontario Street, and eastward into Toronto to Humber College's Main Campus.
-There is a transfer at the college with Route 50 Gore Road, that serves developments in the Gore Road area near the former Highway 50 and Albion Road.
+Steeles Avenue is a major thoroughfare across the south end of the city.
+Route 11 Steeles runs from west of Brampton Gateway at Hurontario Street, and eastward into Toronto to Humber College Bus Terminal at Humber College's North Campus.
+There is a transfer at the college with Route 50/50A Gore Road, that serves developments in The Gore Road area near the former Highway 50 and Albion Road.
 In September 2007, the western part of the route was cut back to Brampton Gateway and replaced with Route 51 Hereford.
+However in March 2025, the 11 Steeles got a massive service improvement on the section between Lisgar GO and the Brampton Gateway Terminal, with all day frequencies of at least 30-35 min on weekdays, and 40-45 mins on weekends.
 It connects with Miway at Mississauga Road and Meadowvale Boulevard.
-The 511 Züm Steeles route serves the entire length of Steeles through the city, from Humber College to Lisgar GO station in Mississauga.
+The 511 Züm Steeles route serves the entire length of Steeles through the city, from Humber College Bus Terminal to Lisgar GO station in Mississauga.
+It is the only Brampton Transit route to have both its endpoints outside Brampton.